suhail3535/Aerowear/README.md

 #### Is this website fully Responsive?

-No, As of Now this website isn't fully Responsive.
-Some of our the part of this website is broken for small screen devices.
-Our team is working on this soon we will fix this.
+Yes, As of Now this website is fully Responsive for all the media screen.